fish-shell/fish-shell/sphinx_doc_src/index.rst

 Only part of the output can be used, see `index range expansion <#expand-index-range>`_ for details.

-Fish has a default limit of 10 MiB on the amount of data a command substitution can output.
+Fish has a default limit of 100 MiB on the amount of data a command substitution can output.
 If the limit is exceeded the entire command, not just the substitution, is failed and ``$status`` is set to 122.
 You can modify the limit by setting the ``fish_read_limit`` variable at any time including in the environment before fish starts running.
 If you set it to zero then no limit is imposed.
-This is a safety mechanism to keep the shell from consuming too much memory if a command outputs an unreasonable amount of data.
+This is a safety mechanism to keep the shell from consuming too much memory if a command outputs an unreasonable amount of data, typically your operating system also has a limit, and it's often much lower.
 Note that this limit also affects how much data the ``read`` command will process.

 Examples::